gjorquera/Gaston.Life/content/articles/hugo.md

 Visit https://gohugo.io/ for quickstart guide and full documentation.
 ```

-If you want to understand how Hugo works, then don't download a theme and don't
-use `hugo new`.
+Don't download a theme and don't use `hugo new`.
+It's too magical.

 #### Initialize Git